BuildTheEarth/docs-website/docs/staff/moderation/moderation-guidelines/index.md

 #### Kick Infractions - Kick > 1 day ban > 7 day ban > Permanent ban

 * Having a username, profile picture, Game Activity, or status that violates our rules / Impersonating Staff (ONLY if profile picture and username/nickname is nearly or fully identical)

+### 5.4 AUTO-MODERATION

+BTE uses a bot for auto-moderation.
+When a message has a word in it that is banned, the message will be deleted and will show up in #moderation-logs, where the option to punish the user or pardon them will be there.
+Banned words can be added by moderators+ (See section 5.5)

+We also have moderation reason placeholders allowing you to use {{<placeholder name>}} instead of typing out long punishment reasons.

+### 5.5 MODERATION BOTS

+#### Build The Earth bot

+This is our in-house bot and the one we primarily use.
+In this subsection, you’ll find info and usages of each command.
+Use this section as a quick, small introduction to the commands we use the most.
+(More info about any of these can be found with /help <command name>).

+Argument names enclosed in \[square brackets] are optional.
+Ones enclosed in <angle brackets> are required.
+The ones enclosed in \['single quotes'] mean that you should type their name to toggle an option (instead of providing a value of your own).
+Ones separated by <vertical | bars> mean you can choose between one of them (this also applies to quoted arguments).

+#### Vortex (Backup Bot)

+### 5.6 @MODERATOR ON DUTY

+The Moderator On Duty role is for when you are online and ready to moderate.
+While you have this role you consent to getting pinged for any and all reasons.
+You can give yourself this role by running /duty.

+## 6.0 OTHER RESOURCES

+We have a collection of helpful resources to use while moderating.

+### 6.1 Minimum Ages

+The full list is available [here](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://support.discord.com/hc/en-us/articles/360040724612-Why-is-Discord-asking-for-my-birthday-%26amp;sa%3DD%26amp;source%3Deditors%26amp;ust%3D1681151725695479%26amp;usg%3DAOvVaw2oI_ldiLBLEsLkIfUZs-UJ&sa=D&source=docs&ust=1681151725724865&usg=AOvVaw3VGWvzmCZs478-_uN4-FLh).

+For all countries not listed below, 13 is the minimum age.

+#### Asia

+* South Korea: 14+
+* Vietnam: 15+

+#### Europe

+* Austria: 14+
+* Bulgaria: 14+
+* Croatia: 16+
+* Cyprus: 14+
+* Czech Republic: 15+
+* France: 15+
+* Germany: 16+
+* Greece: 15+
+* Hungary: 16+
+* Ireland: 16+
+* Italy: 14+
+* Lithuania: 14+
+* Luxembourg: 16+
+* Netherlands: 16+
+* Poland: 16+
+* Romania: 16+
+* San Marino: 16+
+* Serbia: 15+
+* Slovakia: 16+
+* Slovenia: 16+
+* Spain: 14+

+#### South America

+* Chile: 14+
+* Colombia: 14+
+* Peru: 14+
+* Venezuela: 14+